Uh-oh, think you clicked a suspicious link?! Here’s what to do

 You should also ensure that these control procedures are designed and implemented with consideration for the nature and scale of business operations.
 By carefully assessing all relevant factors during this step, you’re more likely to safeguard your organisation’s assets against fraudulent activities.

 To ensure effective financial controls, the next step is developing and implementing new control procedures and policies that address any identified gaps.
-This involves a thorough review of existing processes, identifying areas for improvements and rolling out new measures to mitigate potential risks.
+This involves a thorough review of existing accounting processes, identifying areas for improvements and rolling out new measures to mitigate potential risks.
 Plus, organisations will have to craft their control framework with an eye for compliance with legal requirements and industry standards.

 Implementing new control measures requires a careful balancing act between effectiveness and practicality.
 Financial leaders need to assess the impact of any proposed changes on business operations while ensuring that controls are robust enough to prevent fraudulent activity or errors within the system.
 Furthermore, every decision made during this process should align with legal requirements and industry standards for financial controls.